-About 5,000 teens aged 15 to 19 are diagnosed with cancer each year in the United States.
-Overall, this accounts for less than 1% of all cancers.
+About 5,000 to 6,000 adolescents (aged 15 to 19) are diagnosed with cancer each year in the United States.

 The chance of getting cancer is about equal for teen boys and girls, but cancer survival rates are slightly higher in girls than in boys.
-Overall, about 85% of girls are still alive 5 years after being diagnosed with cancer, compared to about 80% of boys.
+Overall, about 90% of girls are still alive 5 years after being diagnosed with cancer, compared to about 83% of boys.
 Some of this might be because of different mixes of cancer types in males and females.
 Survival rates can vary based on the type of cancer and other factors.

-The overal survival rate for cancer in teens has not improved as much in the past few decades as it has for cancers in children, although current overall survival rates are similar.
+The overall survival rate for cancer in teens has not improved as much in the past few decades as it has for cancers in children, although current overall survival rates are similar.
 As with cancers in children, the progress in some cancers in adolescents has been greater than in others.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.